ivpn/unlinked-access/services/generator/README.md

 ## Manifest Generation Service
 `generator`

 The Manifest Generation Service creates comprehensive, signed lists of all valid tokens along with their associated subscription properties.
-These manifests serve as the authoritative source of subscription information for mailX and other applications.
+These manifests serve as the authoritative source of subscription information for MailX and other applications.

 Key responsibilities: